wagtail-examples/nickmoreton.co.uk/docs/local.dokku.md

 # Make any other corrections here

-# Restart the app for all setting to take effect
+# Restart the app for all settings to take effect
-# But this may not have any effect untill the app is deployed
+# But this may not have any effect until the app is deployed
 orbctl run -m dokku-machine -u root bash -c "dokku ps:restart myapp"
-# After the app is deployed the restart wlll happen automatically
+# After the app is deployed the restart will happen automatically
 ```

 ## Deploying to Dokku